-Since bamboo flooring is growing so rapidly in popularity, we thought it would be a good idea to let you know that there’s more than one way to install it in your home.
+Since bamboo flooring is growing so rapidly in popularity, we thought we’d let you in on some flooring installation trade secrets.
 Just as there are different ways to cook a good steak — broiling, pan-frying, or grilling — there are also different ways to install a beautiful bamboo floor.
 As with our steak-cooking example, each has its advantages and disadvantages.

 THE NAIL-DOWN METHOD of Flooring Installation

 This is the most common way to install hardwood.
 Behind floating floors, it is the cheapest and fastest installation method.
 Approximately 70% of the tongue and groove floors are nailed down using the “blind nailing” nail down method, which hides the nail holes.

 While this method is economical, one potential downside is that the nails can loosen due to seasonal expansion and contraction over the years.
 This can cause floors to become creaky and gapping between planks to occur.
 Due to its hardness, strand woven bamboo requires that you use 18 gauge cleats and a high-quality pneumatic nailer such as the Primatech Q550ALR.
 This is important because using the wrong size cleats can cause dimples or ‘goosebumps’ in the flooring.

 Before installation, you’ll want to purchase an underlayment such as 15 lb. felt paper or red rosin paper.
 These underlayments help reduce wood-on-wood squeaking.
 Note that 15 lb felt paper and red rosin paper are NOT vapor barriers.
 If you need a vapor barrier*, the glue-down installation method should be used instead of nailing.

 *A vapor barrier is necessary when installing floors over an unconditioned area (like a crawlspace) or a concrete slab.

 THE GLUE-DOWN METHOD of Flooring Installation